jeti20/SurvivalGame/README.md

 - Player Needs System
 - Inventory management
 - Collecting items
+- Damageable (Interface)
-- System for adding new items to the game (ScriptableItems)
+- System for adding new items to the game (ScriptableObjects)
+- Notification System (ScirptablesObjects)
 - Equipping items
 - Enemy AI
+- Animal AI
 - Crafting in game
 - Menu (in developoment)
-- Animal AI
+- Cutscene Intro

 To Do: